DudeThatsErin/MacNPCSetup/README.md

 ## Apps I install/use once setup
 - Browser
-  - I attempted to use [Arc](https://appseeker.org/dudethatserin/Arc-9ccf1de38481400e9aeab18fc33d3ebc?pvs=25) but I couldn't get logged in/registered and their discord server was no help.
-They never contacted me back via support either.
-So, while I use Arc on my Mac...
-On Windows, I use [Google Chrome](https://appseeker.org/dudethatserin/Chrome-805361ee66f64cb9a1208bbaafc4b2b7?pvs=25) since it is easy to install and it doesn't chew up RAM as much as [Microsoft Edge](https://appseeker.org/dudethatserin/Edge-2bef5ebf82974be9b562fd3472a7e6e5?pvs=25) did on my PC.
+  - While I use Arc & Safari on my Mac...
+On Windows, I use Google Chrome since it is easy to install and it doesn't chew up RAM as much as Microsoft Edge did on my PC (which is ironic).
 - Shell
   - Powershell
 - Misc
   - Steam to play Palworld & Age of Empires IV.
   - ShareX for screenshots
+  - JetBrains (PHP Storm & Webstorm) for IDEs.
+  - Obsidian for Notes
-  - Spark for Email
+  - PowerToys for extra customizations.

 I don't do much customization on my Windows PC.